Privacy Policy

 We share personal data with the third parties listed below.
 We work with processors that contractually commit to GDPR-compliant data handling, with written Data Processing Agreements (DPAs) under GDPR Article 28 in place where required by law and by the nature of the processing.

-We do not use Brevo or MailerLite for any processing of your data, even though DKIM records for those providers exist on the go-trace.com domain (legacy configuration).
-If we activate either in the future, we will update this Privacy Policy and §5 of this list before any data is processed.
+We do not currently use MailerLite for any processing of your data, even though a DKIM record for it exists on the go-trace.com domain (legacy configuration).
+If we activate it in the future, we will update this Privacy Policy and §5 of this list before any data is processed.

 We may disclose personal data to professional advisors (accountants, legal counsel) under a duty of confidentiality, or to public authorities where legally compelled.
 We do not sell personal data and do not share it with third parties for their own marketing purposes.